November 04, 2024

 Africa’s urbanization is accelerating the demand for sustainable transport solutions.

 However, current investments are still heavily skewed towards private vehicle infrastructure, leading to traffic congestion, environmental degradation, and limited access to efficient public and non-motorized transport (NMT) options.
-A recent report from ITDP Africa, Sustainable Cities Through Transport: Optimizing Urban Investments, focuses on pathways to address these issues by prioritizing mass rapid transit, walking, and cycling, offering a vision of inclusive, low-carbon urban mobility.
+A recent report from ITDP Africa, Sustainable Cities Through Transport: Optimizing Urban Investments, focuses on pathways to address these issues by prioritizing mass rapid transit, walking, and cycling that offers cities a future of inclusive, low-carbon urban mobility.

 This is critical because Africa’s economic potential is intrinsically linked to the development of transport infrastructure, which is vital for fostering economic growth, facilitating trade, and improving quality of life.
-Although need for long-distance trade corridors that enable the movement of goods has dominated the discourse around transport in the region, equally critical are the facilities for moving people in cities.
-As Africa becomes an urban continent, cities will require transport systems that are inclusive, efficient, and safe for all.
-Presently, urban transport in Africa is characterized by the prevalence of unregulated, informal public transport.
+The need for long-distance trade corridors that enable the movement of goods has long dominated the discourse around transport in the region.
+But, equally critical, are the facilities for moving people themselves within cities.
+As Africa becomes a more urbanized continent, cities will require transport systems that are inclusive, efficient, and safe for all.
+Presently, urban transport in Africa is characterized by the prevalence of unregulated, informal, and unsafe public transport.

-A sustainable future for cities across Africa will require targeted transitions to electric transport along with compact, mixed-use urban planning that offer climate, health, and. economic benefits.
+A sustainable future for African cities will require a targeted transition to electric transport along with compact, mixed-use development oriented towards transit.

 Subscribe